eduvpn/documentation/RADIUS.md

 In order to make a particular user an "administrator" in the portal, see [PORTAL_ADMIN](PORTAL_ADMIN.md).

+**NOTE**: you absolutely MUST make sure the communication between the VPN server and the RADIUS server is secure!
+Without additional steps the credentials will be transmitted as _plain text_!

 **NOTE**: RADIUS integration does NOT support PEAP/TTLS, plain text authentication ONLY!, RADIUS servers used for _eduroam_ authentication will typically be configured with PEAP/TTLS, as plain text authentication is not